The-Hawk-Eye/fun-with-algorithms/Suffix-Automaton/CC.md

 ![alt text](https://github.com/ThreeChuchura/fun-with-algorithms/blob/master/Suffix-Automaton/img/suffix_links.png)

 ## Construction in linear time <b>O(n)</b> ##
 The algorithm will be online, i.e. we will add the characters of the string one by one, and modify the automaton accordingly in each step.
-The whole task boils down to implementing the process of <b>adding on character <i>a</i></b> to the end of the current string <b><i>w</i></b>.
+The whole task boils down to implementing the process of <b>adding one character <i>a</i></b> to the end of the current string <b><i>w</i></b>.
 <b><i>Lemma:</i></b> Let <i>w c Σ*</i> and <i>a c Σ</i>.
 Then <i>Q<sub>wa</sub> = Q<sub>w</sub> U { [wa]<sub>wa</sub>, [slink(wa)]<sub>wa</sub> }</i>
 <b><i>Proof:</i></b>
 1. <i>Q<sub>w</sub> U { [wa]<sub>wa</sub>, [slink(wa)]<sub>wa</sub> } c Q<sub>wa</sub></i>